 As Edinburgh grew in importance, so the royal family resided more frequently at the abbey.
 By the time of the Reformation they had made it their principal home in Scotland, converting the cloister precinct into a modern Renaissance palace.

 David II, James II, James V and King Henry (better known as Lord Darnley, second husband of Mary Queen of Scots) were all buried in the abbey choir.
 Their remains now lie in the royal vault, in the nave’s south aisle.

 - Climax to the tour – after touring the Palace of Holyroodhouse, visitors are free to wander through the abbey nave and the gardens beyond.

 - The west front – despite its chequered history, one of the most impressive Gothic facades in Scotland.

 - The east processional doorway – the sole surviving fragment from David I’s ‘monastery of the Holy Rood’.

-- The royal vault – imagine the royal family rubbing shoulders with the Augustinian canons.
+- The royal vault – used by both royalty and Augustinian canons.